watertap-org/watertap/docs/property_models/seawater.rst

    * 1e3 for dynamic viscosity
    * 1 for the osmotic coefficient
    * 1e-5 for the specific enthalpy
-   * 1e-5 for vapor pressure
+   * 1e-5 for saturation pressure
    * 1e-3 for the specific heat capacity
    * 1 for thermal conductivity
    * 1e-6 for latent heat of vaporization